bmccabe96/Spotify_Popularity_Classification/README.md

 # Spotify_Popularity_Classification

 This project seeks to classify rap songs as either popular or not based on various features obtained from Spotify's API.
+Note that "popular" is derived from Spotufy's "popularity" attribute, which is a value from 0-100.
+I decided to make the cutoff as follows: above 50 == popular, below 50 == not popular.
 The project aims to create a model that prioritizes predictive performance over interpretable performance.

 **Model Use Case**: An artist creates a new song.
 Using the model, the artist can see the prediction on whether or not it will be popular.
 If yes, the artist can spend the time and money promoting the song, spending money on ads, etc. If no, then the artist knows to not waste time and get back to the drawing board (studio).